 “The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.”— Tim Berners-Lee, W3C Director and inventor of the World Wide Web

-• Users should note that although this site supports basic rendering for legacy browsers, accessibility features are optimized for browsers complying with the standards.
+The South Point site aims to have all pages validating HTML5 standards.
+All pages use CSS (Cascading Style Sheets) allowing for user-defined stylesheets.
+Users should note that although this site supports basic rendering for legacy browsers, accessibility features are optimized for browsers complying with the standards.
 In the interests of security and optimizing your browser experience, using the latest version of any browser is highly recommended.

-• Responsive layout – this site uses responsive CSS to resize content so that it will fit on nearly any kind of device on which it is displayed.
+• Responsive layout – this site uses “responsive CSS” to resize content so that it will fit on nearly any kind of device on which it is displayed.
 Images and text resize to a fluid width depending on browser window size.
 Occasionally, some features that do not render or work well on smaller (i.e. mobile) screen devices will be hidden via CSS in order to provide a better browsing experience – however this only occurs as a last resort.

 Feedback on the usability and accessibility of this website is welcome and appreciated.
 If you have any comments, please contact email@example.com.